 Preventable corruption of quality care standards carries the ultimate price tag for far too many patients.
 This new research study makes it abundantly clear that lives are being lost due to erroneous actions within the medical community.
 The flaws in the reporting system for such cases have allowed these actions and practices to be swept under the rug and recorded as other maladies.
 Patients and families should be able to trust medical care rather fear medical error.

 Disguising the truth can no longer be an option.
-If you or a loved one has been affected by a medical error resulting in death or preventable injury, contact the Fitch Law Firm today by calling (855) 529-6446.
+If you or a loved one has been affected by a medical error resulting in death or preventable injury, contact a medical malpractice attorney in Columbus Ohio from the Fitch Law Firm today by calling (855) 529-6446.